 COURSE OF STUDY

 A minimum of three years of full-term resident graduate study is required.

 A minimum of 60 graduate credits is required.

-The following is a list of required and recommended Dramatic Arts courses you will take in order to complete your MFA in Scenic Design:
+The following is a selected list of plausible Dramatic Arts courses you could take in order to complete your MFA in Scenic Design: